 Unfortunately, whether you’re trying to get out of debt, avoid getting into debt in the first place, or save up for something big, there are only so many big things that you can cut.
 That doesn’t mean, however, that you should give up!

-Try some of these creative ways to save money and reach your financial goals.
+Try some of these creative ways to save money on a tight budget.

 2. Turn Off the TV